timfkl/active-few-shot-learning/README.md

 ## Hyperparametrs settings

-The following table summarzies the hyperparameters in the Reptile meta-learning algorithm:
+The following table summarzies the hyperparameters used in the final run:

-## Meta-Learning (Reptile) Hyperparameters
+#### Meta-Learning (Reptile) Hyperparameters

 | Hyperparameter | Value | Description |
 |----------------|-------|-------------|